 - Return flights with transfers

-Day One: Flight to Bergamo or Malpensa Airports.
-Transfer to your resort of Lovere (40 minutes from Bergamo, 90 minutes from Malpensa) for seven nights half board accommodation
+DAY ONE: Flight to Bergamo or Malpensa Airports.
+Transfer to your resort of Lovere (40 minutes from Bergamo, 90 minutes from Malpensa) for seven nights half board accommodation.

 Lovere: Set on a bay of Lake Iseo, with a semi-circle of mountains behind, the setting is wonderful.
 A member of ‘I Borghi Piu Belli d’Italia’, ‘Italy’s Most Beautiful Villages’, this pretty little town of 5000 people has Italian-style arcaded streets, but with Swiss-style wooden overhanging roofs.
 Along the lakeside are grand old palaces, a modern yachting marina and a good selection of shops, bars and restaurants.
 Climbing up into the old town, you are soon in an old-fashioned Italy of shady squares and ancient church towers.
-There is good public transport for getting around on local buses and a boat service which links Lovere with Pisogne (15 minutes trip), which has a railway station on the line between Brescia and Edolo.
+There is good public transport for getting around on local buses and a boat service which links Lovere with Pisogne (15-minute trip), which has a railway station on the line between Brescia and Edolo.

-Walk 2: You travel slowly down the lake by boat, calling in at five lakeside villages, en route to Monte Isola – journey time 75 minutes.
-You walk 7 miles on Monte Isola, circling the island and climbing 420m to the summit of Madonna della Ceriola.
+Walk 1: You travel slowly down the lake by boat, calling in at five lakeside villages, en route to Monte Isola – journey time 75 minutes.
+You walk 7 miles on Monte Isola, circling the island and climbing 420m to the summit at Madonna della Ceriola.
 The island has 2000 inhabitants and is also in the list of ‘Italy’s Most Beautiful Villages’.
 At around 1600 you return to Lovere by boat.

-Day Eight: Free time until your departure to the airport.
+DAY EIGHT: Free time until your departure to the airport.
 Depending on flight times, there may be time for a spot of last-minute shopping en route.

 If you have friends who are not walkers interested in this itinerary, we also offer it with a touring programme.